jinzhao3611/cdec-with-decontextualization/README.md

 # CDEC with Decontextualization

-This project implements a system for decontextualizing event mentions in text, with a focus on event coreference resolution.
+This project includes an annotation pipeline for decontextualizing event mentions in text and annotated data in data folder.

+Download the data from [Google Drive](https://drive.google.com/file/d/15kJkNQHB7ZYPC_GyhsMq6F6ZtBLwZM5j/view?usp=sharing).

 ## Project Structure